 The name shortbread is derived from the word shortening and hence evolved into shortbread.

-They come from Scotland, where they are a classic Scottish dessert and were refined by Mary, Queen of Scots.
+Shortbread cookies originated in Scotland, where they are a classic Scottish dessert and were refined by Mary, Queen of Scots.

 In Scotland it is traditional to eat these on New Years Eve, which is derived from the custom of eating Yule cakes in the 1200’s.

 My daughter just called for the recipe.
-I feel obliged to give it to her as she helped for many moons to decorate them.
+I feel obliged to give it to her as she helped me for many moons to decorate them.

 Of course she didn’t sweep the sugar off the floor, but that’s OK.